backstage/backstage/plugins/circleci/README.md

 - List top 50 builds for a project
 - Dive into one build to see logs
-- Polling
+- Polling (logs only)
 - Retry builds
+- Works for both project and personal tokens
+- Pagination for builds

 ## Limitations

-- Currently working only with project token (personal credentials WIP)
-- Currently only top 50 builds in table view
 - CircleCI has pretty strict rate limits per token, be careful with opened tabs